 There is indeed a problem with how well people can understand the dysfunctional question.
 To aid understandability, we recommend always to ask the dysfunctional question after the functional question for each feature.
 That is the default on the Conjointly platform.

-3. Response scale is not unidimensional
+3. The response scale is not unidimensional

 Yes, they are not.
 That is the whole point of running a Kano model study instead of a MaxDiff.